janschill/cern-solid-code-investigation/report/report.md

 #### Users Have Too Much Control

 Web access control (WAC) allows the owner of a pod to configure his access controls.
 With Solid gaining more popularity the user base grows with it and also the diversity in technical proficiency.
 Having full control over the access control lists (ACLs) a minor mistake in giving a malicious person root access could yield catastrophic results.
 Therefore, to make a data pod more user friendly this should be addressed.
-Proposols such as access control policies (ACP) are being discussed and wanted in the specifications, but are not written and merged in yet [[Source]](https://github.com/solid/authorization-panel/blob/2d80b870dd0f71ae1d89a2dda908554687cde553/proposals/acp/index.md).
+Proposals such as access control policies (ACP) are being discussed and wanted in the specifications, but are not written and merged in yet [[Source]](https://github.com/solid/authorization-panel/blob/2d80b870dd0f71ae1d89a2dda908554687cde553/proposals/acp/index.md).

 #### Complexity